IST-DASLab/PanzaMail/USER_STUDY.md

 In order to successfully take part in this user study, you will need access to the following:

 - Your emails, exported to `mbox` format from Gmail. (see tutorial below).
-- A computer, preferably with a NVIDIA GPU with at least 24 GiB of memory (alternatively, you can perform these steps in [Lightning notebook](https://lightning.ai/maddox-j/studios/panzamail-demo?section=featured).
-This will require additional registration with the Lightning AI platform, for which we have provided instructions [here](#additional-guidance-how-to-setup-the-user-study-on-lightning-ai).).
+- Access to (likely a server) a machine, preferably with a 2xNVIDIA GPU with at least 48 GiB of memory.
+We have provided extra guidance on how to perform these steps best when using a remote server/cluster [here](#additional-guidance-how-to-setup-the-user-study-on-a-server).
 - A Hugging Face [account](https://huggingface.co/login) to download the models (free of charge).
 - [Optional] A Weights & Biases [account](https://wandb.ai/login) to log metrics during training (free of charge).
 - Basic Python and Unix knowledge, such as building environments and running python scripts.